 The French Lop

 These rabbits get their name from their ears, which flop down the sides of their faces.
 First developed in the 1800s, this is one of the most popular breeds in the world.
-They reach maturity around 10 months of age, and they can weigh up to 15 pounds when all is said and done.
+They reach maturity around 10 months of age, and they can weigh up to 15 pounds.

 The Flemish Giant